SwiftGen/SwiftGen/Documentation/templates/MigrationGuide.md

 There are no major changes in the templates, only a small deprecation notice:

 In the `fonts` templates, we're deprecating the generated `Font` typealias.
-So if you were using it somewhere in your own code, create your own typealias, or use the platform sepcific type such as `UIFont`/`NSFont`.
+So if you were using it somewhere in your own code, you should instead create your own typealias, or use the platform-specific type such as `UIFont`/`NSFont`.
 The `Font` typealias will be removed in the next major release of SwiftGen.

 # SwiftGen 6.2 Templates Migration Guide